MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

     1. Enter the name of your app that will be displayed to the user.
         You can change this name at a later stage, if you want to.

     1. Select the intended types of user accounts that can access your app.
-For this section, select **Accounts in this organizational directory only (Microsoft only - Single tenant)**.
+You can choose from single- or multi-tenant options.

-1. Select the **Redirect URI** details.
+2. Select the **Redirect URI** details.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/redirect-uri.png" alt-text="redirect URI." border="true":::